During this Menopause Awareness month I am going to share some of what I do to help me naturally manage my menopause journey.

 Swimming is also good for you.
 Any water activity that keeps your feet off the bottom of the pool results in no concussion to the joints.

 Another form of exercise that really works for me is rebounding.
-Rebounding is where you use a mini trampoline or rebounder and you bound into the rebounder.
-I need to stress that the rebounding I do is not aggressive or too taxing on me in any way.
+Rebounding is where you use a mini trampoline or rebounder with you gently bounding down into the rebounder.
+I need to stress that the rebounding I do is not aggressive or too taxing in any way.
 Like all other exercise I began rebounding with just 1 minute a day and then gradually built up to 20-30 minutes daily.

 The reason I like rebounding is because of all the benefits I get from this easy to do exercise as well as well as how easy it is to do.